 So eventually they switch to using natural cotton.
-It serves a double purpose of spacing & can be the food for the larvae when hatched.
+It serves a double purpose of spacing & can be the food for the larvae when they hatch.
 Baby larvae can eat natural cotton.
 There won't be any sticky issues in this case.

-If you use cornmeal & natural cotton spacers, you can pack them in the box (starting from the bottom) like this layer by layer:
+If you use cornmeal & natural cotton spacers, you can pack them in the box (starting from the bottom) layer by layer:

 |Packing eggs with cornmeal & cotton spacers|